-The spa at Lush’s vast Oxford Street store provides some much needed respite from the crowds going wild for bath bombs on the floors above it.
+The spa at Lush’s vast Oxford Street store provides some much-needed respite from the crowds going wild for bath bombs on the floors above it.
 Tween-friendly price tags are left at the door of the country cottage-style oasis, but the fun factor is not.
 Treatments here come with a side serving of theatrics.
-The 70 minute, ‘The Good Hour’ massage (£110) for example is delivered to the sounds of reworked sea shanties from the ’50s and ’60s and a masseuse will work your body like old ropes on a ship.
+The 70-minute ‘The Good Hour’ massage (£110) for example is delivered to the sounds of reworked sea shanties from the ’50s and ’60s and a masseuse will work your body like old ropes on a ship.
 But in a good way, using a trigger point technique to work out knots and plenty of pressure if you’re a sailor whose back has seen better days.
-The waves of steam that appear from under the table will rock the boat if you’re a massage purist, but if you’re looking for entertainment while you unwind, they're a stroke of genius.
+The waves of steam that appear from under the table will rock the boat if you’re a massage purist, but if you’re looking for entertainment while you unwind, they’re a stroke of genius.
 Stephanie Hartman

 Perfect for really, really tense Londoners.

 Just behind Sloane square, this Chelsea townhouse features treatments inspired by South East Asia.
 The expansive, dark-wood reception area has a slight boarding school feel to it, but that quickly evaporates when you head down to the petite spa, where zen vibes abound.
-There are seven luxurious massage therapies to choose from, with the added use of pool and steam room if you want to make a day of it.
+There are seven luxurious massage therapies to choose from, with the added use of a pool and steam room if you want to make a day of it.
 We had the 90-minute Malay Massage (£180), which focuses on toning and stretching, and is a great tension release.
 Added benefits: the treatment finishes with a soothing coconut oil face massage, and a cup of tea with sugared winter melon, shipped all the way from Malaysia.
 Tasty stuff.
 Ju Shardlow

 Perfect for a quick fix.

 Instant gratification your jam?
 W Hotel’s Away Spa is for the stressed Londoner who wants to quickly slot some wellness into their packed schedule.
 It’s light, bright and colourful with short appointment times if you’ve got somewhere important to be afterwards.
-Their Colour Therapy Massage (from £55), available in 30 or 60 minute time slots, is designed to give your depleted body and mind what it craves.
+Its Colour Therapy Massage (from £55), available in 30 or 60-minute time slots, is designed to give your depleted body and mind what it craves.
 At the start of the treatment, you’re asked to select the colour which speaks to you the most.
 Each shade is associated with an emotion and an intense scented oil, which will be used during your massage, leaving you feeling replenished, calm and ready to tackle your next challenge.
 Ellie Walker-Arnott

 Perfect for a temporary escape from the city.

 Cowshed has the urban retreat thing down: the reception feels like an English farmhouse kitchen, with cakes, juices, teas and wine to be consumed before or after your treatment at a big ol’ family-style table.
-Clarendon Cross is the original London spinoff of the Babington House spa, which is literally in a converted cow shed – and even from the pavement outside it smells like, well, the opposite of a cow shed, with delicious Cowshed products wafting out the door.
+Clarendon Cross is the original London spinoff of the Babington House spa, which is literally in a converted cow shed – and even from the pavement outside it smells like, well, the opposite of a cowshed, with delicious Cowshed products wafting out the door.
 A ‘Moody’ massage in low-lit, calm-inducing basement treatment rooms, is based on how you’re feeling on the day.
-Grumpy, knackered, lazy, moody, wild...horny?
-Pick an oil from these six moods (grumpy and knackered are fresh and citrusy, FYI, while horny has a floral and sultry scent).
+Grumpy, knackered, lazy, moody, wild... horny?
+Pick an oil from these six moods (grumpy and knackered are fresh and citrussy, FYI, while horny has a floral and sultry scent).
 The Moody massage starts at £65 for 45 minutes.
 Clare Vooght

 Perfect for stressed-out professionals.

-This serene spot is just a few minutes' walk from busy Oxford Street.
+This serene spot is just a few minutes’ walk from busy Oxford Street.
 The treatment rooms are luxe with absolutely no expense spared in the pursuit of serious chill.
-Expect dressing gowns, slippers, and heated, adjustable beds to get you comfortable from the get-go.
+Expect dressing gowns, slippers and heated, adjustable beds to get you comfortable from the get-go.
 The Garden of England Rose Restore massage (£95 for 60 minutes) is a super hydrating all-body treatment.
-You’ll feel the effects for hours afterwards, and not just because the oil smells so divine you'll be turning noses wherever you go.
-They also have a private pamper room available to rent, so you can go with friends for prosecco, canapés, pedicures and manicures all at once.
-It’s perfect for local shoppers seeking an hour's peace from the hustle and bustle.
+You’ll feel the effects for hours afterwards, and not just because the oil smells so divine you’ll be turning noses wherever you go.
+It also has a private pamper room available to rent, so you can go with friends for prosecco, canapés, pedicures and manicures all at once.
+It’s perfect for local shoppers seeking an hour’s peace from the hustle and bustle.
 Rosie Akenhead

 Perfect for anyone craving more balance.